mmu-dermatology-research/dark_corner_artifact_removal/README.md

 # Dark Corner Artifact Removal

 This repository contains all code and experiments created for dark corner artifact removal.

+Please read the DISCLAIMER before using any of the methods or code from this repository.

 If you use any part of the DCA masking/removal process in this research project, please consider citing this paper: